Ember Resistant Soffit & Fascia for Colorado Homes

 Because wildfire regulations continue to evolve, homeowners should always check their city and county building departments for the most current requirements.
 Road Home Exteriors is licensed and insured and works directly with local building departments and the permitting office to ensure all soffit and fascia upgrades meet modern ignition-resistant construction standards.
 Our Customer Commitments include a Lifetime Workmanship Warranty, No Change Order Guarantee, and No-Pressure Sales approach, giving homeowners confidence and clarity throughout the process.

-The Harden Your Home™ Program by Road Home Exteriors helps homeowners understand how Senate Bill 23-166, the Colorado wildfire resiliency code, and wildfire building standards apply to their soffit and fascia systems.
+The Harden Your Home™ Program by Road Home Exteriors helps homeowners understand how the Colorado Wildfire Resiliency Code and wildfire building standards apply to their soffit and fascia systems.
 For homeowners planning remodels or repairs, it is essential that all materials meet fire-resistant performance expectations.
 Through the Harden Your Home™ Program, our team can review the home’s existing conditions, recommend the best ignition-resistant materials, and outline the most effective upgrades based on the home’s design and WUI zone.
 We stay informed on building standards across the Denver Metro area, providing accurate guidance during a free consultation and helping ensure homes meet Colorado home exterior fire code compliance.

 Ready to Harden Your Home?